PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-12.md

 # flatbuffer_direct refactor handoff — 2026-07-12

+## Current checkpoint — `fb-refactor2` at `c3c5ff7`

+This section supersedes the older `fb-refactor` checkpoint retained below for historical context.
+The active implementation branch is `fb-refactor2`, and commit `c3c5ff7` recovers the managed `maskrcnn_resnet50_fpn.onnx` conversion without adding dependencies or using TensorFlow in the direct path.

+### Completed since the older checkpoint

+- Repaired the malformed TorchVision paste-masks Loop capture using a guarded semantic pattern.
+The repair reconstructs `expand_boxes` from the padded and source mask dimensions and is shared by direct lowering and ONNX Runtime evaluation.
+Ambiguous patterns remain untouched.
+- Added zero-batch-safe floating-point Pad lowering.
+It temporarily supplies a safe batch to LiteRT Pad and restores the true runtime output shape, including batch zero, without changing non-empty results.
+- Replaced RoiAlign's per-ROI full feature-map duplication with a single NHWC flatten and four masked neighbor gathers.
+This removes the Mask R-CNN path that attempted to allocate roughly 25 GB for a 612-ROI feature level.
+- Preserved dynamic axes through output retargeting, singleton layout transpose-to-reshape conversion, late reshape recovery, ConvTranspose intermediates, and consecutive dynamic-batch layout reshapes.
+- Merged explicit control-flow-body metadata into Loop lowering and recovered missing Gather ranks from ONNX semantics.
+In particular, rank-1 data gathered by a scalar index remains a logical scalar before Unsqueeze.
+- Split the new control, Pad, and RoiAlign helpers into focused modules well below the 2,000-line source limit.
+- Promoted the managed Tier 0–4 profile from 351 to 352 expected passes.
+The active profile now contains 352 passes, 9 `missing_tflite_report` records,
+  33 `tflite_fail` records, and 26 excluded historical timeouts.

+### Verification at this checkpoint

+- Final sequential Mask R-CNN run:
+  - classification: `pass`;
+  - duration: `17.98s`;
+  - compared outputs: 4 of 4;
+  - skipped outputs: 0;
+  - `evaluation_pass=true`;
+  - `max_abs=0.0`.
+- Main affected suite: `868 passed, 5 deselected, 2 warnings in 88.50s`.
+  The five deselections are the previously documented optional TensorFlow and incompatible external Python 3.10 Torch environment tests.
+The warnings are the existing expected float16 overflow warnings.
+- Additional focused run after repairing the dynamic reshape interaction:
+  `6 passed, 751 deselected`.
+- `git diff --check`, undefined-name checks, import checks for the new modules, Python compilation, and managed baseline JSON parsing all passed.
+- Every inference run used the `uv` environment and one active process at a time.
+No ProcessPool or parallel pytest worker was used.

+### Remaining work after `c3c5ff7`

+- Continue improving the remaining 42 active Tier 0–4 non-passes (9 missing
+  reports and 33 accuracy failures), one model at a time in tier order.
+- Run the complete sequential Tier 0–4 corpus before the final audit; the focused Mask R-CNN run and affected suites do not replace that corpus gate.
+- Complete the original artifact-matrix, optional TensorFlow boundary, PyTorch-family exporter, performance/RSS, public-contract, and requirement-by-requirement audits.
+- Tier 5 remains intentionally excluded until the Tier 0–4 core contract is stable.

+### First action on the next resume

+1. Confirm `fb-refactor2` is clean and synchronized with `origin/fb-refactor2`.
+2. Select the next `missing_tflite_report` entry from `docs/baselines/flatbuffer_direct_active_tier0_4.json`, preserving tier and model order.
+3. Reproduce it with a one-model temporary regression profile, `ONNX2TF_EVAL_IN_PROCESS=1`, fixed seed, and inference concurrency one.
+4. Fix only a general semantic boundary with a synthetic unit test, then rerun the model and the affected suite before promoting its baseline.

+No pull request should be created.
+Future checkpoints end at commit and push to `fb-refactor2`.

 This is the checkpoint for pausing work on `fb-refactor`.
 The worktree was clean at the start of this handoff, and all implementation changes described below were already pushed to `origin/fb-refactor` as commit `5944292`.